 dr. alison trew

-Area Mentor for Dorset (West), Devon & Cornwall
+Area Mentor for Somerset, Dorset, Devon & Cornwall

 Alison started her career as a research scientist, namely as a biochemist, and worked for nine years on various cutting-edge medical research projects in different English universities.
 After a break for family, she trained to teach primary children and has taught all ages from reception to year 6.
 She was science subject leader at her school in Devon and led the school to a PSQM Silver Award in 2013.
 She was awarded the Primary Science Teaching Award in 2014.

 Alison has embraced many opportunities to develop primary science teaching.
 She has provided workshops and seminars at ASE, PSTT and STEM conferences and school INSET.
 She has worked with the Teaching Assessment in Primary Science (TAPS) team at Bath Spa University developing focused assessment tasks.
 Alison has written for teacher journals, the PSTT ‘Why & How Newsletter’ and ‘WOWScience’ blogs.
 She is co-author of ‘Standing on the Shoulders of Giants’ and a chapter in the revised ‘ASE Guide to Primary Science Education’.

 Alison currently teaches on the Somerset SCITT PGCE and School Direct programmes and has supported Initial Teacher Training at the Universities of Plymouth Marjon and Exeter.